GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Results

-Three example subjects from the MPI-CBS with \fori{} 1Tx \mprr{} acquired at 7T and their corresponding segmentations produced by \fsv{} and \go{} are displayed in Figure \ref{fig:quali-mpi-cbs}.
-Although the network segments images at \sevi{} (resolution used by the network for training), the ultra-high resolution of this dataset posed no problem at all for \go{} to properly delineate the brain regions at \fori{}.
-While segmentation errors are expected for \fsv{} in regions with severe signal inhomogeneities, cerebral cortex segmentation was affected even in regions not directly affected by signal inhomogeneities.
-Moreover, noisy or partial-volume affected voxels in WM were frequently segmented as WM-hypointensities by \fsv{} whereas \go{} did not.
+Three example subjects from the MPI-CBS with \fori{} 1Tx \mprr{} acquired at 7T and their corresponding segmentations produced by \sys{} and \go{} are displayed in Figure \ref{fig:quali-mpi-cbs}.
+Although the network segments images at \sevi{} (resolution used by the network for training), the ultra-high resolution of this dataset posed no problem for \go{} to properly delineate the brain regions at \fori{}.
+However, since it was only trained with label maps at 1 mm$^3$, \sys{} showed an limited capacity to show the same level of details especially for the cortex and cerebellum WM branches as also reported in previous sections.
+Both techniques were able to manage the high level of inhomogeneity and noise present in the images.
+For subject 16, \sys{} showed superior identification of the cerebellum cortex in comparison with \go{}.
+However, in all cases, \sys{} systematically and inaccurately overextended laterally the cerebellum cortex.